Home Gallery Stores Regains Traffic and Rankings as Bruce Clay Deflates Bloated Index

 Objective: Increase organic traffic from Google by addressing issues related to a bloated index.

-Diagnosis: HomeGalleryStores.com — an ecommerce business that offers home, office, and outdoor furniture and accessories — launched a newly designed website in June 2014.
+Diagnosis: HomeGalleryStores.com — an ecommerce business that offers home, office, and outdoor furniture and accessories — launched a newly designed website.

-Prior to the launch, the website was performing well with an average of over 7,900 average organic visits per day in January 2014.
+Prior to the launch, the website was performing well with an average of over 7,900 average organic visits per day during the six months prior.
 During this time many of the client’s top keywords regularly ranked on the first page of Google search results.

-Daily sessions dropped to an alarming low of 5,266 average daily sessions during September 2014 and by October, many of the client’s top keywords fell four to 10 positions, pushing a few to the second page of Google search results.
+Daily sessions dropped to an alarming low of 5,266 average daily sessions during Month 3 after the redesign, and by Month 4, many of the client’s top keywords fell four to 10 positions, pushing a few to the second page of Google search results.